 The Board of Directors of GYPA is comprised of 2 appointments from each Member entity.
 New Members must be federal, state or local governmental entities or federally recognized Indian Tribes, who are unanimously approved by the current Board of Directors.

-Matias Rosales currently serves as Vice Mayor for the City of San Luis, also serves as the Chairman of the board for the Greater Yuma Port Authority.
+Matias Rosales currently serves as a proactive Council Member for the City of San Luis, AZ.
+He currently serves as Chairman of the board for the Greater Yuma Port Authority.
 He was elected on June 13, 2012, for a four-year term as Council Member of the San Luis City Council.
 Council Member Rosales was re-elected December 2016 and in 2020.
 He served as Vice Mayor for the City of San Luis from June 2012 to July 2017 and was recently appointed again in 2020.
 He has roots in Zacatecas Mexico and has been a business owner since 1996.
 Community Activities, Civic Organizations, Elected & Appointed Offices: Arizona Mexico Commission (AMC) Member, City of San Luis Parking and Traffic Commissioner, National Association of Latino Elected Board Members (NALEO), President-Elect of the Yuma Association of Realtors Board Director, Wish Granter for the Make-a-Wish Foundation for the Yuma Area, Border Trade Alliance Board member, and Yuma County Planning and Zoning Commissioner.

 Frank Rascon is the owner of Frank's Trucking, a logistics company that serves cross border users.
 He is the second generation company owner.
 Cargo hauled by Frank’s Trucking: General Freight, Household, Lumber, Building Materials, Machinery, Liquids Gases, Intermodal, Grain Feed Hay, Dry Bulk, Refrigerated Food, Paper Products.
 Mr. Rascon has been involved in the GYPA meetings, and formerlly serves as Chairman of the board.
 He is currently the President of the Magrino Industrial Park Property Owner’s Association, His communication with CBP, ADOT, and SWAPU is referred to in the regular meetings when providing an update on port efficiency and flow of goods between Arizona and Sonora Mexico.